mandelette/privast/README.md

-Please don't use this without a proper manual.
+Please don't use the lua code without a proper manual.

-A proper manual can be found on @unknown-link.

-If you cannot see the link, that means you do not have the whitelisted permissions to view it.

-Using this without a proper knowledge of it will result in bans.
+Otherwise, if ur using the minecraft ones, ur good to go 😁 js make sure u know how to download it